Latinos and Hispanics are more likely to get certain leukemias, but why?

 After a challenging search for a match, she then received a vital bone marrow transplant from an anonymous donor.

-In all, Estrada spent 10 long months in the hospital, isolated from her sons because of her weak immune system.
-For now, she’s cancer free.
+In all, Estrada spent 10 months in the hospital, isolated from her sons because of her weak immune system.
+For now, she’s cancer-free.

-Estrada told WLRN that life after her hospitalization is really tough.
+Estrada said that life after her hospitalization is really tough.
 She often feels exhausted and grapples with many changes to her body, but she hopes people will learn from her experience, participate in drug trials and sign up for the bone marrow registry.

 "When they tell you about everything they've been doing with children or grandchildren, or weddings or the events that they got to experience that when they first came in, they weren't sure they might be able to see," Taylor said.
 "So that's why I keep doing it.
 And for all the patients we don't have so great outcomes — that's why we keep doing research.
 We want everybody to have those good outcomes."